A reinforcement learning approach to rare trajectory sampling: Gradient optimization of rare finite-time trajectory sampling

 which will be accurate whenever the value function is a good estimate for states which are commonly visited by the current dynamics $P_\theta$.

-In reinforcement learning, such an approach is referred to as \textbf{actor-critic}, where the dynamics $P_\theta$ governing transitions would be the actor, while the value function $V_\psi$ judges the value of each state, playing the role of critic by informing the actor how to improve according to the transitions sampled: the actions it takes.
+In reinforcement learning, such an approach is referred to as \textbf{actor-critic}, where the dynamics $P_\theta$ governing transitions would be the actor, while the value function $V_\psi$ judges the value of each state, playing the role of critic by informing the actor of whether a transition was good or bad.

 For the critic, we could continue to use the Monte Carlo updates of the previous section, using the value function to construct approximate TD errors to update the dynamics.
 However, the TD errors can also be used to update the critic itself, a process of updating estimates using estimates referred to as \textbf{bootstrapping}.
-Beginning from equation \eref{exact_value_gradient} and following similar manipulation as that used to reach equation \eref{exact_1-step_dynamics_gradient}, we arrive at
+Beginning from equation \eref{exact_value_gradient}, following similar manipulation as that used to reach equation \eref{td_dynamical_gradient}, and substituting our approximation for the future value, we quickly arrive at